About Ed Case

 Back in the seventh grade at HPA I was smitten with a classmate, Audrey Nakamura, the daughter of Kamuela’s Episcopal minister, James Nakamura (of Honolulu), and Magdalene (Hirata; of Kona).
-While she now claims she was also “interested”, as apparently too dense to pick up on it then, and we did not see each other again until our thirtieth class reunion, as her own marriage, which had produced two great kids, David and Megan, now 34 and 32, was ending.
+While she now claims she was also “interested”, I was apparently too dense to pick up on it then, and we did not see each other again until our thirtieth class reunion, as her own marriage, which had produced two great kids, David and Megan, was ending.
 We have been very happily married almost twenty years now, including raising a true “Brady Bunch” family whose greatest difficulties are the confusion between two Davids and the four-way (now five-way, with David “The Elder’s” marriage to Christie Izutsu of Palolo) conspiracies against us!
 In Audrey, who has worked for thirty years as a flight attendant with PanAm and now United, I am blessed with a full partner whom I trust implicitly, and who has unfailing common sense, also relates well to different peoples throughout Hawai‘i and beyond, and shares my commitment to public service.

 Like others with children, our personal world revolved for many years around our kids.
 I coached youth soccer through a number of seasons, and tried to pass down the same outdoor-oriented upbringing my parents gave me.
 We’re some years now into full empty-nest status with our kids all grown into great adults who apparently like to be with us!
 David and Christie are both MDs practicing in Honolulu; Megan got her Ph.D in Astronomy from UH and is working in California; James worked in Tokyo for six years before moving recently to Seattle; and David “The Younger aka Kawika” starts law school at UH Richardson soon after four years of teach at Kealakehe High School in Kona.
 In our free time, we enjoy the beach, reading, exercising, gardening, travelling and just being with friends, family and each other.